-I can appreciate a brand that gives you a heads-up of all the benefits: on top of taking it easy on your stomach, the low-acid air-roasted beans of Republika are gentle on your tooth enamel as well.
+I can appreciate a brand that gives you a heads-up of all the benefits: on top of taking it easy on your stomach, the no-acid affect of Tylers Coffee is gentle on your tooth enamel as well.
 Low acid organic coffee is our focus to enhance the well-being of coffee lovers across the globe, while producing high quality taste.

 This coffee has all of the buzzwords: it’s 100% arabica (ding), the beans are harvested from Indonesia and Brazil (ding, ding), and it’s small batch roasted by hand (ding, ding, ding!).

 Lucy Jo's is totally family run and organic, not to mention that they pride themselves on providing the freshest (ding, ding, ding, ding) roasted coffee available.

 They're also slowly expanding to a wider audience, which you can certainly be a part of by snagging a bag of this mellow belly brew.
 Lucy Jo's previously wasn't on our radar, but we recommend giving them a try!

 I’m not throwing in my favorite yet by putting these two Lucy Jo’s one right after the other — they just cost the same.